BowenFu/matchit.cpp/README.md

 }
 ```
 Note that we overload some operators for `Id`, so `i + j` will return a expr function that return the value of `*i + *j`.
+We suggest using this only for very short and simple functions.
+Otherwise the normal lambda expressions are preferred.

 ## Match Guard
 Match Guard can be used to cast extra restrictions on a pattern.